B. INDIVIDUAL NAMES OF HOLOCAUST AND WAR VICTIMS SURINAME

 Greet de la Parra-Jerosolimsky was transported to camp Westerbork, Herman was punished with camp Amersfoort.
 Though he stayed there for hardly three months, he attracted attention because of he was very helpful.
 Dr. L. de Jong writes about it in part 8-2 of The Kingdom of The Netherlands during the Second World War (p.
 572 and 284).
 Frans Goedhart, founder of the Parool (newspaper), attracted dysentery.
 The supervisor of the sickbay was a communist prisoner who didn't care.
 The camp doctor, from the NSB (National Socialist Movement Party which collaborated with the Germans) had him taken to the ward.
 There De la Parra was working.
 Herman pinched opium from the SS stack and thus saved Goedharts life.
 Another prisoner, G. Tuynenburg Muys, was very dissappointed by the behaviour of well-educated inmates like notaries, doctors, vicars, chapelains and civil servants, with the exception of two young vicars and one 'noble Jewish doctor'.
 Probably this was Herman de la Parra.

 Greet de la Parra died on 30 September 1942 in Auschwitz, 2½ months after the start of the deportations.
+She was 31 years old.
 Herman Marinus died a week later, on 6 October 1942, in the infamous Austrian penal camp Mauthausen.
 He was 33 years.

 De la Parra-Samson couple